CiscoDevNet/terraform-provider-mso/website/docs/r/tenant_policies_custom_qos_policy.html.markdown

 # mso_tenant_policies_custom_qos_policy #

-Manages Custom Quality of Service (QoS) Policies on Cisco Nexus Dashboard Orchestrator (NDO).
+Manages Custom QoS (Quality of Service) Policies on Cisco Nexus Dashboard Orchestrator (NDO).
 This resource is supported in NDO v4.3 and higher.

 ## GUI Information ##